 Master of Education-ABA Track (82 points)

-In addition to our regular track, the Applied Behavior Analysis (ABA) track offers students the opportunity to obtain certification as a school psychologist and a license as a Behavior Analyst (LBA) in New York State, and meet the requirements for certification as a Board Certified Behavior Analyst (BCBA) by earning a Certificate in Applied Behavior Analysis.
+In addition to our regular track, the Applied Behavior Analysis (ABA) track offers students the opportunity to obtain certification as a school psychologist and a license as a Behavior Analyst (LBA) in New York State, plus meet the requirements for certification as a Board Certified Behavior Analyst (BCBA) by earning a Certificate in Applied Behavior Analysis.

 Suggested sequence of courses by year and semester: